TheVikkodamus/DETHKrawl-GB/docs/zine.md

 ### Health

 Start with `2d6` + **TOU** HP.
-When it hits 0 — **you die.** No save.
-Another fool will take your place.
+When it hits 0 — **you are unconscious.** for **TOU** rounds.
+If no player character stabilizes the unconscious player character.
+The player will have to roll as they have negative HP.
+If they die.
+Another fool will take their place.

 ---